 - 3. Inspect the drive chain for:

 - damaged rollers

 - loose pins

 - dry or rusted links

 - kinked or binding links

 - excessive wear

-- damaged or missing O-rings

-Replace the drive chain (page 104) if it has damaged rollers, loose pins, or kinks that cannot be freed.
-Lubricate the drive chain (page 103) if it appears dry or shows signs of rust.
-Lubricate any kinked or binding links and work them free.
-Adjust chain slack if needed.
+Replace the drive chain (page 108) if it has damaged rollers, loose pins, or kinks that cannot be freed.
+Lubricate the drive chain (page 107) if it appears dry or shows signs of rust.
+Lubricate any kinked or binding links

-4. Check the chain slider (2), chain guide slider (3) and chain roller (4) for wear.
-If the chain slider is worn to the bottom of the cutout (5), have your dealer replace the slider.
+- and work them free.
+Adjust chain slack if needed. - 4.
+Check the chain slider (2) for wear.
+If the depth (3) of the chain slider reaches the service limit, have your dealer replace the chain slider.